kachikte/EmployeeManagement/README.md

 4. Make sure the dependencies have been resolved
 5. Run the application from your IDE
-6. Make sure the project is running on localhost:7070 The APIs should be called in the following order:
+6. Make sure the project is running on localhost:7070
+7. The API documentation is available at: https://documenter.getpostman.com/view/8494822/2s8YzS14Fq The APIs should be called in the following order:

 a. addEmployees - to add an employee.